Hello friends, Coach Tyler is here to help you become fitter, healthier, and more alive!

-Personal training as an application of fitness has been on the rise since the early 90s when advances in the understanding of sports and exercise science meant knowledgeable individuals could essentially administer exercise in the same way as a doctor would administer treatment.
+Personal training as an application of fitness has been on the rise since the early 90s when advances in the understanding of sports and exercise science meant knowledgeable individuals could essentially administer exercise the same way a doctor would administer treatment.

 Personal training began as a simple face-to-face experience between an eager client and an experienced fitness professional.

 The trainer would instruct and guide their client through a series of objective-oriented exercises with corrections in the form of a back-and-forth feedback mechanism, ensuring the process runs smoothly.